 Since you’re cooking anyway, don’t let the perceived time it takes to make a great meal dissuade you.
 There are several shortcuts to help ease those time crunches — crock pots, Instapots, microwaves.

 Grocery stores today are increasingly aware that cooking is a time-consuming matter for most busy young adults.
-That’s why many have added pre-prepared meals, pre-cooked meals, shop-at-home and delivery options, as well as pre-sliced and diced everything in the produce aisle.
+That’s why many have added pre-prepared meals, pre-cooked meals, shop-at-home and delivery options, as well as pre-cut onions and other vegetables in the produce aisle.

 Incorporate pre-prepared veggies into your cooking